itayreznik/research/README.md

 In milestone 2, I implemented a major change in the optimization architecture.

-Milestone 1 optimization architecture look liked this:
+Milestone 1 optimization architecture looked liked this:
 Random image -> Robust Resnet50 -> Classification -> Optimization step.
 The "training" was in regarding to the image pixel space.

 Now, the optimization architecture looks like this:
 Random input vector -> BigGAN -> Generated image -> Robust Resnet50 -> Classification -> Optimization step.
-The "training" is in regarding to the input vector space.
+The "training" is in regarding to the GAN input vector space.
 The goal was to match a classification of a Goldfish by setting the right loss function and sending the input vector to the optimzer.